 - Eclipsophile – Jay Anderson’s weather predictions are a must to select a location that will likely have clear weather

 - Great American Eclipse – comprehensive information about this specific eclipse – where to go and what you will see

 - Eclipse 2017 – lots of home-grown advice about where to be and what to do

-- America’s 2017 Solar Eclipse – Sky & Telescope’s online article with lots of useful info from a 2015 eclipse planning workshop
+- America’s 2017 Solar Eclipse – Sky & Telescope’s online resources for planning your eclipse adventure

 - MrEclipse – Fred Espenak’s guide to successfully experiencing and photographing an eclipse